amommendes/wikimedia_stream/README.md

 - Docker
 - Docker-compose

-Build and run ELK stack with docker-compose (this can take a long time).
+Build and run ELK stack with docker-compose.

 ``` shell
 # from project root directory